Essays

 There are a variety of approaches regarding the content of the introduction paragraph such as a brief outline of the proof, an anecdote, explaining key ideas, and asking a question.
 In addition, some textbooks say that an introduction can be more than one paragraph.
 The placement of the thesis statement is another variable depending on the instructor and/or text.
 The approach used in this lesson is that an introduction paragraph gives background information leading into the thesis which is the main idea of the paper, which is stated at the end.

 The background in the introductory paragraph consists of information about the circumstances of the thesis.
 This background information often starts in the introductory paragraph with a general statement which is then refined to the most specific sentence of the essay, the thesis.
-It is important to note that in this approach, the proof for the thesis is not found in the introduction except, possibly, as part of a thesis statement which includes the key elements of the proof.
-Proof is presented and expanded on in the body.
+It is important to note that in this approach, the proof for the thesis is not found in the introduction except, possibly, as part of a thesis statement that includes the key elements of the proof.
+The proof is presented and expanded on in the body.

 The thesis is the position statement.
 It must contain a subject and a verb and express a complete thought.
 It must also be defensible.
 This means it should be an arguable point with which people could reasonably disagree.
 The more focused and narrow the thesis statement, the better a paper will generally be.